meinstein

 1. But I go by Max.

-3. My exact title at the moment is Staff Software Engineer at a wonderful company called Ophelia, where I am part of a very small engineering team focused on making evidence-based treatments for opioid use disorder (OUD) accessible to everyone.
-I was previously a Senior Member of Technical Staff at Oracle, where I served as frontend lead on the the Autonomous Data Science Cloud Service team.
+3. I'm currently a Staff Software Engineer at Ophelia, where I'm part of a small engineering team focused on making evidence-based treatments for opioid use disorder accessible to everyone.
+Previously, I was a Senior Member of Technical Staff at Oracle, where I served as frontend lead on the Autonomous Data Science Cloud Service team.

 4. At first, I wanted to become a lampmaker.
-I gave that a good faith effort, but ultimately ran out of puns to name my creations with.
-Nevertheless, said lamps are still on display at: TurnMeOnLamps.com.
+I gave it a good faith effort, but ultimately ran out of puns to name my creations (turns out there are only so many variations on "enlightening").
+Nevertheless, said lamps are still on display at TurnMeOnLamps.com.
 My next endeavor was to become a filmmaker — a truly novel line of work for any native Angeleno.
-I focused in on an array of edgy topics, but ultimately I believe my cinematic style proved too esoteric to ever gain mass appeal.
+I focused on an array of edgy topics, but my cinematic style proved too esoteric to gain mass appeal.
 I'll let you judge my short films for yourself.
-I eventually found a more lasting groove through the world of generative art and data visualization designers.
-That influence turned into a wellspring of creative expression that inspired me to pursue software engineering.
-I haven't looked back once.
-Here you'll find a link to some of my most prized personal artifacts: ODAD and DataLooksDope.com.
+I eventually found a more lasting groove in the world of generative art and data visualization.
+That influence became a wellspring of creative expression that inspired me to pursue software engineering.
+I haven't looked back.
+Some of my most prized personal artifacts: ODAD and DataLooksDope.com.

-5. I have a J.D. from Southwestern Law School, where I graduated in the top 10% of my class - and I have an M.B.A from the Drucker School of Management that was earned as part of a dual degree program with my law school.
-My primary passion during this time of my life was not Criminal Law or Mergers and Aquisitions, but rather the Homelessness Prevention Law Project, where I served as President.
-I believe that as a society we are far too desensitized to homelessness, which is why I also created a series of filmed portraits on the matter: VoicesOfLosAngeles.com.
+5. I have a J.D. from Southwestern Law School, where I graduated in the top 10% of my class, and an M.B.A. from the Drucker School of Management earned as part of a dual degree program.
+My primary passion during this time was not Criminal Law or Mergers and Acquisitions, but the Homelessness Prevention Law Project, where I served as President.
+As a society, we are far too desensitized to homelessness, which is why I created a series of filmed portraits on the matter: VoicesOfLosAngeles.com.

-6. I still pay the annual fees to have this license number, making it my most expensive subscription for something I don't really use.
+6. I still pay the annual fees to maintain this license number, making it my most expensive subscription for something I've never used.
+Not even once.

 7. I attended the University of California, Santa Barbara, where I earned degrees in Black studies and German studies.
-I wanted to find a link between these two disciplines for my senior thesis, but struggled doing so.
-In the end, I wrote about an issue that is still very near and dear to me: education reform.
-Evidently, my paper is an implicit endorsement of neo-liberalism, which is an easy way to make heads explode.
+I tried to find a link between these disciplines for my senior thesis, but came up short.
+In the end, I wrote about education reform — an issue still near and dear to me.
+Evidently, my paper is an implicit endorsement of neo-liberalism, an easy way to make heads explode.

 8. Broadly speaking, my dialect is known as Swiss-German — aka Schweizerdeutsch, aka Schwyzerdütsch, aka Schwiizertüütsch, aka Schwizertitsch — but my particular subdialect is Bernese German — aka Berndeutsch, aka Bärndütsch, aka ... you get the point.

 9. His name is Mo and we found him in the woods of rural Missouri.
-He's the best boy.
+He's the best boy (objectively speaking).